PedroHGill/devops-23-24-JPE-1231851/CA2/README.md

 git push
 ```
 - ## 5.
 Add a new task of type Copy to be used to make a backup of the sources of the application.
-### On the build.gradle file, add the following task to copy the src directory to a backup directory:
+### On the build.gradle file, add the following task to copy the src directory to a backup directory
 ```java
 task copySources (type: Copy){
     group = "DevOps"